 Former unified super-lightweight champion Amir Khan has finally landed his WBN Fighter of the Year Award for 2010, TEN YEARS later than expected.

-World Boxing News officially launched on August 1 of 2010.
-Just as Khan was possibly enjoying the best twelve months of his career.
+World Boxing News officially launched on August 1, 2010, just as Khan possibly enjoyed the best twelve months of his career.

 Having already beaten Paulie Malignaggi at Madison Square Garden in May of that year, Khan took on the formidable Marcos Maidana in December.

 The Mandalay Bay contest in Las Vegas was an instant classic.
-Khan and Maidana went hell-for-leather, and eventually, it was the Briton who prevailed by a tight margin.
+Khan and Maidana went hell-for-leather, and eventually, the Briton prevailed by a tight margin.

-With the win, Khan held a place just outside the WBN Pound for Pound Top 10 at number 13 and was nominated for the Fighter of the Year honor.
+With the win, Khan held a place just outside the WBN Pound for Pound Top 10 at number 13.
+He was then nominated for the Fighter of the Year honor.

 Beating off competition from the likes of Sergio Martinez and Manny Pacquiao, Khan took the spoils with the fans to become the first-ever recipient.